 What made you interested in working with proton therapy?

 I have always been interested in leading-edge technology, and I have had a passion for caring for cancer patients.
 Those reasons combined led me to this field of medicine.
 Proton therapy is on the forefront of radiation and I wanted to continue growing my knowledge and experience with that technological edge.
 I have always wanted to make sure that patients could return to a life that is as normal as possible, with the fewest side effects after treatment.
 As a radiation oncologist, I feel responsible not just for helping them with their cancer diagnosis, but also for ensuring that side effects do not linger or cause secondary issues.
 I was drawn to proton therapy because of the possibility of helping patients recover with as little disruption to their quality of life as possible.

-The Benefits of Proton Therapy To Treat Lung Cancer
+What To Know About Proton Therapy as a Head and Neck Cancer Patient The Benefits of Proton Therapy To Treat Lung Cancer